U.S. Route 2: Michigan

-US 2 was in the original 1925 U.S. Highway plan by the Bureau of Public Roads and was first commissioned in Michigan in 1926.
+US 2 was in the original 1925 U.S. Highway plan by the Bureau of Public Roads and was first commissioned in Michigan in 1926, largely replacing M-12 save for the Crystal Falls-Iron Mountain segment, where US 2 was routed through Florence, Wisconsin.

 US 2 originally ran in Michigan from Ironwood to St. Ignace, the same terminuses as today.
 The highway has undergone many realignments, mostly minor, between those cities since 1926.
 In 1933, the section between St. Ignace and Sault Ste.
 Marie was relocated along Mackinac Trail.

 In 1957, the first segment of a new freeway opened between St. Ignace and Sault Ste.
 Marie.
 It ran from Evergreen Shores, north of St. Ignace, to present-day M-123 and replaced the former route on State Street and Mackinac Trail.
 Over the next six years, US 2 was moved from Mackinac Trail onto the new freeway as new sections opened.
 Beginning in 1961, the freeway was concurrently signed as an extension of I-75.
 The freeway was completed in 1963.

 The eastern terminus of US 2 in Michigan was truncated back to St. Ignace in 1983, removing it entirely from the I-75 freeway.